defold/doc/docs/en/manuals/lua.md

 ## Coroutines

 Functions execute from beginning to end and there is no way to stop them midway through.
 Coroutines allow you to do that, which can be very convenient in some cases.
 Suppose we want to create a very specific frame-by-frame animation where we move a game object from y position `0` to some very specific y positions from frame 1 to frame 5.
 We could solve that with a counter in the `update()` function (see below) and a list of the positions.
-However, with a coroutine we get a very clean implementation that is easy to extend and work with.
+However, with a coroutine, we get a very clean implementation that is easy to extend and work with.
 All state is contained within the coroutine itself.

 When a coroutine yields it returns control back to the caller but remembers its execution point so it can continue from there later on.